aspose-total/Aspose.Total-Products/total/java/conversion/doc-to-potm/_index.md

 {{% /blocks/products/pf/feature-page-code %}}
 {{< /blocks/products/pf/agp/feature-section >}}

+{{% blocks/products/pf/feature-page-section  h2="Convert Protected DOC to POTM via Java" %}}
+The API also allows you to convert password-protected DOC documents to POTM.
+If your input DOC document is password protected, you cannot convert it to POTM format without using the password.
+In order to open a encrypted document you can set the correct password in LoadOptions object and pass it to the Document constructor.
+{{% blocks/products/pf/feature-page-code %}}
+{{< gist "aspose-com-gists" "bdc7f32134dcfd5fd6163ad4092b843f" "convert-protected-doc-to-pptx.java" >}}
+{{% /blocks/products/pf/feature-page-code  %}}
+{{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert DOC to POTM with Watermark via Java" %}}
 Using the API, you can also perform DOC file to POTM conversion with watermark.
 In order to add a watermark to your POTM document, you can first export DOC to HTML and write HTML content in [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) object.
 After that to add a watermark, you can add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to POTM.